chdh/node-zip/README.md

 node nodezip.mjs backup.zip "**" -x "**/node_modules" "**/dist"
 ```

-Under Windows, quotes can be omitted and backslashes can be used in paths.
+Under Windows, quotes can be omitted and backslashes are allowed in paths.